Troubleshoot audio or video issues

 If you're having problems with the audio or video of your upload, try these troubleshooting steps to solve the issue.Verify your video settings to fix common issues

 Making changes to your video's settings can solve common audio and video issues.
-Follow these steps to check and change the video's settings.
+Follow these steps to review and change your video's settings.

 Open the video in a video editing program

 You can open your raw video in a desktop or online video editing program on your computer.
 If you recorded your video on a mobile device, you can open the video using a mobile editing app.

 In your video editor, double check that your video settings match our recommended upload settings.

 - Frame Rate: 24, 25, 30, 48, 50, 60 FPS rates are preferred.
 Other less-common frame rates like 23.98, 29.97, and 59.94 are also acceptable.

 - Frame Reordering: Unchecked